maximalian/test-uzdevums-binitex-maksims-malinovskis/README.md

 ### How to Use

 - Dates default to the API min/max; changing either instantly updates table and chart.
-- Table defaults: countries sorted A→Z; page size 20 rows (configurable in UI if exposed).
+- Table defaults: countries sorted A<>Z; page size 20 rows (configurable in UI if exposed).
 - Reset filters returns dates, country search, and numeric ranges to defaults.
 - View toggle switches Table <-> Chart; both honor the active date range.
 - Chart country selector: empty = aggregated across all countries; pick a country to view only its series.